Laeken: Royal Palace

-The Royal Palace of Laeken, official home of the Belgian Royal Family, is situated in Laeken.
+The Royal Palace of Laeken, official home of the Belgian royal family, is situated in Laeken.
 The palace was built in 1782–1784 by the French architect and urbanist Charles de Wailly.
 It was partly destroyed by fire in 1890, and was rebuilt and extended by the architect Alphonse Balat.
 The French architect Charles Girault gave it its present outline in 1902.
 It has been the royal residence since the accession to the throne of King Leopold I in 1831.
 The former King Albert II and Queen Paola live in the Belvédère, a château on the grounds of the park surrounding the palace, while King Philippe and Queen Mathilde live in the main palace.

 Royal Greenhouses

-The Royal Domain also contains the large Royal Greenhouses of Laeken, a set of monumental dome-shaped constructions, accessible to the public only a few days a year.
+The Royal Domain of Laeken also contains the large Royal Greenhouses of Laeken, a set of monumental dome-shaped constructions, accessible to the public only a few days a year.
 They were designed by Alphonse Balat, with the cooperation of the young Victor Horta.

 Church of Our Lady

 A little south of the Royal Palace, one can find the neo-Gothic Church of Our Lady, initially built as a mausoleum for Queen Louise-Marie, wife of Leopold I, whose children included King Leopold II and Empress Carlota of Mexico.
 The architect was Joseph Poelaert, designer of the famed Brussels' Palace of Justice.
-The church contains the Royal Crypt, where the members of the Belgian Royal Family are buried.
-In February each year, a memorial mass for deceased members of the Royal Family is held at the church.
+The church contains the Royal Crypt, where the members of the Belgian royal family are buried.
+In February each year, a memorial mass for deceased members of the royal family is held at the church.
 In the nave of the church, the tomb of Cardinal Joseph Cardijn can also be found.